tqviet91/ViPen/README.md

-# Optimized_Solpen
+# ViPen: Accurate 6-DOF Augmented Reality Tool for Vision Guided Robotics

-This repo tries to improve the fps of the original Icosahedron pen repo.
+This repo tries to improve the fps of the original ViPen repo.

 The highest fps is 24, which was tested on Ubuntu 20.04, Ryzen 9, 4.7Ghz, Ram 64 GB.